OHI-Science/OHI-website/content/data/index.md

 ## `trends`  (format: `CSV`)

 The trends CSV file contains the trend in score over a 10 year period for each region.
+This file is created in the create-region-pages.Rmd script.
 It is formatted just like the scores CSV file, except that:
 - The "scenario" column gives a range of years rather than a specific year.
 - There is an extra "p.value" column that indicates the statistical significance of the trend